pupilfirst/pupilfirst/docs/served/markdown_editor.md

 ## Supported Languages

-This is the comprehensive list of languages that we support syntax highlighting on, within fenced code-blocks.
+This is the comprehensive list of languages and scripts that we support syntax highlighting on, within fenced code-blocks.

 - `javascript` (`js`)
 - `json` (`webmanifest`)